m1geo/octolux/README.md

 The particular use-case of this is to charge your home batteries when prices are cheap, and use that power at peak times.

-There's also support for toggling Raspberry Pi GPIO pins as an added bonus.

 ## Installation

 You'll need Ruby - at least 2.3 should be fine, which can be found in all good Linux distributions.